open-simulation-platform/open-simulation-platform.github.io/cse-core/fmuproxy.md

 The JVM implementation is written in Kotlin and rely on FMI4j, an FMI implementation for JVM languages that supports FMI 1.0 and 2.0 for CS and ME.
 Out of the box, ME models can be wrapped as CS ones using solvers from the Apache Commons Math3 package.
 Compared to other open-source FMI implementations targeting the JVM, such as JFMI and JavaFMI, FMI4j is the only one to support ME for 2.0.
 Furthermore, FMI4j uses the Java Native Interface (JNI) rather than Java Native Access (JNA) for interfacing with the native FMI functions, which significantly improves performance.
 The calling overhead for a single native call using JNA can be an order of magnitude greater than equivalent JNI.

-The implementation supports Thrift (TCP/IP - binary, HTTP - JSON), gRPC (HTTP2 - protocol buffers) as well as JSON-RPC (HTTP, TCP/IP and WebSockets), and is considered as the reference implementation.
+The implementation supports Thrift (TCP/IP - binary, HTTP - JSON), gRPC (HTTP2 - protocol buffers) and is considered as the reference implementation.

 #### C++